Mbale chondrite found

 If the ejected matter is of low velocity they will reach the Earth up to 4 or 5 days later.
 If some circumstances the associated magnetic field may be oriented favorably for increasing levels of geomagnetic and auroral activity at the Earth to near minor storm levels, with possible brief period of major storming over the high latitudes regions, in N-NW directions, disturbing our ionosphere, waves propagation and electrical devices.

-Solar observers paying a close attention to complex active areas of the Sun or hotter active sunspots region than usual may participate in near-real-time monitoring and report their observations at the Solar Terrestrial Dispatch.
+Solar observers paying a close attention to complex active areas of the Sun or hotter active sunspots region than usual may participate in near-real-time monitoring and report their observations to the Solar Terrestrial Dispatch, Spaceweather or to their national observatory.

 His manager Cary Oler notes also that all people believing they may have spotted auroral activity are encouraged to report their finding at :